mesonbuild/meson/docs/markdown/Dependencies.md

 Note that explicitly adding this dependency is only necessary if you are using CUDA Toolkit from a C/C++ file or project, or if you are utilizing additional toolkit libraries that need to be explicitly linked to.
+If the CUDA Toolkit cannot be found in the default paths on your system, you can set the path using `CUDA_PATH` explicitly.

 ## CUPS